fisharebest/webtrees/readme.txt

 Deleting a GEDCOM from the site will remove it from the database but will not delete the original GEDCOM file that you imported.
 It will also not delete any of the cache or privacy files related to this GEDCOM.
-These retained files, which are no longer required by PhpGedView, are all located in the "index" directory.
+These retained files, which are no longer required by webtrees, are all located in the "index" directory.

 *J.  Reset config.php Permissions